simolus3/drift/docs/pages/docs/Getting started/advanced_dart_tables.md

 the database.
 They don't affect JSON serialization at all.
 For instance, `boolean` values are expected as `true` or `false` in the `fromJson` factory, even though they would be saved as `0` or `1` in the database.
-If you want a custom mapping for JSON, you need to provide your own [`ValueSerializer`](https://pub.dev/documentation/moor/latest/moor/ValueSerializer-class.html).
+If you want a custom mapping for JSON, you need to provide your own [`ValueSerializer`](https://pub.dev/documentation/drift/latest/drift/ValueSerializer-class.html).

 ## Custom constraints

-Some column and table constraints aren't supported through moor's Dart api.
+Some column and table constraints aren't supported through drift's Dart api.
 This includes `REFERENCES` clauses on columns, which you can set through `customConstraint`:

 ```dart